oxinabox/Kaldi-Notes/fst-example/index.md

 Textual Representation of the finite state transducer or finite state acceptor respectively.
 These are the files you write to get things done, to describe your system.

 In most of kaldi the `.fst.txt`/`.fsa.txt` is used.
 In other places it is just called `.txt`.
-In this document, it is always refered to by the former terms.
+In this document, it is always referred to by the former terms.

 #### Line format: